The Clara Mayo Grants

 In Support of Masters’ Theses and Pre-Dissertation Research on Sexism, Racism, or Prejudice

 The Clara Mayo Grant program was set up to support masters’ theses or pre-dissertation research on aspects of sexism, racism, or prejudice, with preference given to students enrolled in a terminal master’s program.
 Studies of the application of theory or the design of interventions or treatments to address these problems are welcome.

 Individuals who are SPSSI members and who have matriculated in graduate programs in psychology, applied social science, and related disciplines.
 A student who is applying for a Grants-In-Aids may not apply for the Clara Mayo award in the same award year.
-Applicants may submit only one Mayo application per calendar year.
+Applicants may submit only one Clara Mayo grant application per calendar year.

 AWARDS AND CRITERIA

 Up to six grants will be awarded annually.
 The maximum amount of any grant is $1,000.
 Proposals that include a college or university agreement to match the amount requested will be favored, but proposals without matching funds will also be considered.

 Click here to view previous Clara Mayo Grant Winners!

 HOW TO APPLY

 APPLY ONLINE NOW!
 Online submissions are the preferred method.
 Please limit the number and size of files uploaded when applying online.

 This document must also be completed and included as part of your online submission.